 Kew Gardens’ stunning Greenhouses

-Kew Gardens is widely considered the world’s most important collection of living plants, which are displayed in several glasshouses.
+Kew Gardens is renowned for housing the world’s most important collection of living plants, showcased in several stunning glasshouses.

 The recent re-opening of the Temperate House (below) offers a great addition to the Royal Gardens.
 This beautiful Victorian architectural style with its huge glass structure brings maximum light inside.

-The lines of the outside building, the symmetrical architecture inside the greenhouse and the ambiant luminosity all combined are awe-inspiring for any photographer, and this is to say nothing of the plant lovers!
+The lines of the exterior, the symmetrical architecture inside the greenhouse, and the ambient light create an awe-inspiring scene for photographers – and that’s just the beginning for plant lovers!

 The Great Pagoda